hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 58. ### Whta's configurable?

     As long as a property is currently configurable, we can modify its descriptor definition, using the same `defineProperty(..)` utility.
     `defineProperty(..)` call results in a TypeError, regardless of `strict mode`, if you attempt to change the descriptor definition of a non-configurable property.
     Be careful: as you can see, changing `configurable` to `false` is a **one-way action, and cannot be undone!**

 59. ### Configurable exception about writable?
-    There's a nuanced exception to be aware of: even if the property is already configurable:false, writable can always be changed from true to false without error, but not back to true if already false.
+    There's a nuanced exception to be aware of: even if the property is already `configurable:false`, writable can always be changed from true to false without error, but not back to true if already false.
-60. ### **configurable: false** and **delete** operator?
+60. ### `configurable: false` and `delete` operator?

-Another thing configurable:false prevents is the ability to use the delete operator to remove an existing property.
+Another thing `configurable:false` prevents is the ability to use the delete operator to remove an existing property.

-61. ### If an object propertyy is the last remaining reference to some object/function, and you delete it, what will happen?
+61. ### If an object property is the last remaining reference to some object/function, and you delete it, what will happen?

 If an object property is the last remaining reference to some object/function, and you delete it, that removes the reference and now that unreferenced object/function can be garbage collected.
 But, it is not proper to think of delete as a tool to free up allocated memory as it does in other languages (like C/C++). delete is just an object property removal operation -- nothing more.